openwrt/openwrt/package/network/config/rtl931x-stack/README.md

 bitmap periodically, so a lost event or a transiently busy receiver does not leave representor carrier state stale.

+The administrative state of each leader representor controls the corresponding follower MAC and phylink.
+Absolute full-bitmap mutations and inventory readback keep that state convergent after a lost reply or stack-link recovery.

-The hardware-offload change updates the private Device Talk protocol.
+These features update the private Device Talk protocol.
 Both members must run an image built from the same revision before enabling the stack.

 ## Diagnostic client